dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 * Setting up for using PhEDEx

-This document describes how to set up your site for CMS data movement.
+This document describes how to set up a site for CMS data transfers.
 The intended audience are site data managers that need to import or export CMS data.

 ** Related documents

 README-Overview.txt explains where this document fits in.
-README-Operations.txt explains how things are done at CERN.
 README-Transfer.txt explains how to set up transfer agents.
 README-Export.txt explains how to set up export agents.